 Grass Fed Beef – Our animals are naturally raised on grass.
 In the winter months they feed on a mixture of dry hay and baleage, though they always have access to pasture.
 As the grass greens the animals start to feed solely on pasture.
 A share is approximately 50 to 60 lbs of a mixture of cuts, with usually about 25 lbs of ground beef.
 The cost is $6.25 per pound.
 For more information and an order form click here.

 Steve has been hard at work in the sugarbush rerouting the main line in preparation for sugaring season.
 The old anchor tree fell down, and while he had to do some work on the line anyways he decided to reroute to pick up some additional trees and add some taps.
 We’ve also been getting our new farm stand set up.
 We have a nice selection of beef for sale in the freezer, as well as some pork.
 Right now the only vegetables we have left are onions, but we are looking forward to early greens this spring and have a nice glass front cooler to make it easier to purchase veggies once they are in season.
 As soon as sugaring season comes around we will also have maple syrup available.
 Caleb and Jess Smith of Dorset Peak Jerseys have raw milk for sale in the farm stand as well.
 Thought I’d share some January scenes from around the farm. — Sue

 greenhouse and hoophouses

 We are beginning our search for one or more agricultural intern(s) to help with all aspects of our farming operation.
 We are committed to providing an educational experience.
 We offer housing, basic board, and a stipend.
-Some weekend and evening hours for haying and farmers market will be part of the mix.
+Some weekend and evening hours will be part of the mix.